 Remember that when a loved one comes to you and opens up about their sexual orientation that they are still HUMAN!
 They are still the same person that you have known, they still have the same personality, same interests, and hobbies.
 Reminding them that they are still someone who you care about, and nothing will change.

-If a loved one has come to you and stated that they “coming out” and you are needing support in navigating how to help them, feel free to contact Meenal Patel, LPC for a complimentary 20-minute consultation.
-I am also available for those processing your feelings around a loved one coming out as well.
+If a loved one has come to you and stated that they “coming out” and you are needing support in navigating how to help them, feel free to contact Symmetry Counseling for a complimentary 20-minute consultation.
+Our therapists are available for those processing their feelings around a loved one coming out as well.